VSKut/My-MacOS/README.md

 - [Cyberduck](https://cyberduck.io/) - Cyberduck is a libre server and cloud storage browser for Mac and Windows with support for FTP, SFTP, WebDAV, Amazon S3, OpenStack Swift, Backblaze B2, Microsoft Azure & OneDrive, Google Drive and Dropbox.
 - [Yummy FTP Pro](https://www.yummysoftware.com/) - The ultimate Mac FTP, SFTP & WebDAV client software, Yummy FTP Pro is THE Mac FTP client for speed, reliability, features, and ease of use.
 - [SQLite Browser](http://sqlitebrowser.org/) - DB Browser for SQLite is a high quality, visual, open source tool to create, design, and edit database files compatible with SQLite.
+- [Composercat](https://www.getcomposercat.com/) - Composercat is a comprehensive GUI for the Composer package manager, designed both for professionals and people taking their first steps with Composer.
+- [GitHub Desktop](https://desktop.github.com/) - Extend your GitHub workflow beyond your browser with GitHub Desktop, completely redesigned with Electron.
+Get a unified cross-platform experience that’s completely open source and ready to customize.
+- [CronniX](https://code.google.com/archive/p/cronnix/) - CronniX is an Aqua frontend to the powerful Unix tool "cron".
+Cron is a Unix system service that allows scheduled execution of scripts, programs, applications - in short anything that can be started from the command line.
+This includes OSX applications and AppleScripts.
+- [Cookie](https://cookie5app.com/) - More privacy, better browsing.
+- [MAMP & MAMP PRO](https://www.mamp.info/en/mamp-pro/) - MAMP installs a local server environment in a matter of seconds on your Mac or Windows computer.
+- [Docker](https://docker.com/) - Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
+- [Kitematic](https://kitematic.com/) - Run docker containers through a simple, yet powerful graphical user interface.
+- [Insomnia](https://insomnia.rest/) - Finally, a REST client you'll love
+- [Postman](https://www.getpostman.com/apps) - Postman is the complete toolchain for API developers, used by more than 3 million developers and 30,000 companies worldwide.
+Postman makes working with APIs faster and easier by supporting developers at every stage of their workflow, and is available for Mac OS X, Windows and Linux users.